How to Start a Hosting Company in 2021: Server, WHMCS, TLD

 You can contact a legal writing service or use a terms of service generator.
 If your budget is low, you can create your custom terms starting from sample templates.

-Keep in mind that when you start a hosting business, you host stites on a VPS owned by the third-party.
+Keep in mind that when you start a hosting business, you host stites on a VPS that most of the time is owned by a third-party provider.
 That said, you need to be careful not to create a contract that is in contrast with the rules of your provider.
 For example if it doesn't allow porn sites, you can't welcome them in your VPS.
 Understaing what is allowed and what is not is crucial.

-Your systems are ready and you are starting your hosting business.
-Now you have to promote your site and find clients.
+Your WHMCS is up and running with your hosting panel and registrars.
+Now you have to promote your site and find customers.
 Begin with your friends and ask for feedback then you can try other routes:

 - Partecipate in forums (eg. WebHosting Talk, LowEndTalk), social media and Quora